Kiwi Space Activator

 Round 2: Broader eligible costs along with flights and a mix of cash and in-kind co-funding

-Round 2 will expand to allow a wider range of costs beyond flight only (including general research and development costs related to the payload), with the same funding amount as Round 1.
-Unlike Round 1, Round 2 will accept a mix of both in-kind and cash co-funding contributions.
-Note that higher proportions of cash over in-kind contributions will still be assessed more favourably as a stronger indicator of commercial potential.
+Round 2 expanded on Round 1 to allow a wider range of costs beyond flight only (including general research and development costs related to the payload).
+Unlike Round 1, Round 2 accepted a mix of both in-kind and cash co-funding contributions.
+Note that higher proportions of cash over in-kind contributions was still assessed more favourably as a stronger indicator of commercial potential.

 Government challenges